Meats and Sausages

 # 32 | 12 |

 The majority of recipes on the Internet ask for between two and five pounds of meat.
 This means that most people use less than one pork butt (around 6 lbs.) of meat.
-Number 32 manual grinder will perform this task in 1½ minute.
-Number 10 grinder will do it in 2 minutes.
+Number 32 manual grinder will perform this task in 1½ minutes.
+The number 10 grinder will do it in 2 minutes.
 An electrical model will be faster but what’s the hurry?
-If you plan making 50 pounds of sausage, yes, you hand will get tired and the electrical model is a logical choice.
+If you plan to make 50 pounds of sausage, yes, your hand will get tired and the electrical model is a logical choice.

 Bowl Cutter

-Bowl cutter - also known as buffalo chopper or silent cutter, cuts meat very finely and is a must have machine for commercial production of emulsified products such as bologna or hot dog.
+Bowl cutter - also known as buffalo chopper or silent cutter, cuts meat very finely and is a must-have machine for commercial production of emulsified products such as bologna or hot dogs.

 The resulting friction generates so much heat that the meat will boil and cook.
 To keep the temperature down the flaked ice is added to the mixture.
-As the meat is finely comminuted, a lot of protein is released which in combination with salt and phosphates can easily absorb melting ice and resulting water.
-The mixture becomes a fine paste which after stuffing becomes hot dog, bologna or any emulsified sausage.
+As the meat is finely comminuted, a lot of protein is released, which in combination with salt and phosphates, can easily absorb melting ice and resulting water.
+The mixture becomes a fine paste, which, after stuffing, becomes a hot dog, bologna, or any emulsified sausage.

-The bowl cutter can be employed to make any kind of a sausage except fermented or air dried products.
-Technology of making these products is based on the removal of moisture therefore adding ice to the mixture will jeopardize the safety of the sausage.
+The bowl cutter can be employed to make any sausage except fermented or air-dried products.
+The technology of making these products is based on the removal of moisture; therefore adding ice to the mixture will jeopardize the safety of the sausage.

 Grinding Meat for Sausages

-The fat is usually ground through a plate with very small holes and if it is not partially frozen a smeared paste will be produced.
+The fat is usually ground through a plate with very small holes, and if not partially frozen, a smeared paste will be produced.
 The locking ring on a grinder head should be tight and the knife must be sharp, otherwise the meat will smear.
-Otherwise we would have meat smearing and the sausage will look greasy even when lean meat was used.
+Otherwise, we would have meat smearing, and the sausage would look greasy even when lean meat was used.
 Ideally, meat should always be chilled between 32-35°F (0-2ºC) for a clean cut.
 Since refrigerator temperatures are roughly 38-40°F (3-4º C), we should place the meat in a freezer for about 30 min just before grinding.
-In domestic conditions, we could choose to cut the meat either during the early hours of the morning, or during late evenings when temperatures are not higher than 70°F (21°C).
+In domestic conditions, we could choose to cut the meat either during the early hours of the morning or during late evenings when temperatures are not higher than 70°F (21°C).

-After we are done cutting the meat, we should separate it into different groups: lean, semi - fat, and fat.
+After we are done cutting the meat, we should separate it into different groups: lean, semi-fat, and fat.
 The lean meat should be separated from the fat.
-As a rule, lean meat is ground coarsely while fatty cuts are ground very finely.
-This way our sausage is lean-looking and the fat is less visible.
-It is much easier to grind cold meat taken directly out of the refrigerator.
-Then they should be placed back into the refrigerator.
-It is possible to purchase minced meat in a supermarket, just make sure it has been minced the day of the purchase.
-Such minced meat should be processed not later than the following day.
+As a rule, lean meat is ground coarsely, while fatty cuts are ground finely.
+This way. the sausage is lean-looking and the fat is less visible.
+Grinding cold meat directly out of the refrigerator is much easier.
+Then, they should be placed back into the refrigerator.
+It is possible to purchase minced meat in a supermarket, just make sure it has been minced on the day of the purchase.
+Such minced meat should be processed no later than the following day.

-The question may arise, why do we grind different grades of meat through different plates?
-It will be much easier to use 3/8” plate for everything.
+The question may arise: why do we grind different grades of meat through different plates?
+It will be much easier to use a 3/8” plate for everything.

 There are many reasons for it:

-- You could do just that if you had only high grade meats, let’s say pork class I (ham) and pork class II (butt).
-With such fine meats you would not get any pieces of bone, gristle or sinews that would stick between your teeth.
-On the other hand we are left with meat scraps of lower classes that we would not be able to eat if they were not finely ground.
+- You could do just that if you had only high-grade meats, let’s say pork class I (ham) and pork class II (butt).
+With such fine meats, you would not get any pieces of bone, gristle, or sinews that would stick between your teeth.
+On the other hand, we are left with meat scraps from the lower classes that we would not be able to eat if they were not finely ground.

-The second reason is that we want to retain meat juices and water inside the meat and those poor meat grades with a lot of gristle and sinews are loaded with collagen that helps to do just that.
-The better grind we can obtain the stronger binding power meat develops and this is where a bowl cutter starts to shine.
-A grinder, manual or electrical, cuts meat and pushes meat through plate holes, cutting meat but also mechanically breaking it at the same time.
+The second reason is that we want to retain meat juices and water inside the meat, and those lower meat grades with a lot of gristle and sinews are loaded with collagen that helps to do just that.
+The better grind we can obtain, the stronger binding power meat develops, and this is where a bowl cutter starts to shine.
+A manual or electrical grinder cuts meat and pushes meat through plate holes, cutting meat but also mechanically breaking it at the same time.

 A bowl cutter cuts cleanly without doing mechanical damage to a piece of meat’s structure.
-It develops a lot of heat so ice or cold water are added to cool down the meat and rotating knives.
-That allows the meat to emulsify into a consistency of fine paste that is able to trap all this ice and water and hold it inside.
-All scraps of meat with fat, gristle and sinews have become a paste now, the product will be juicier and the manufacturer will make more money by charging a customer for this trapped ice and water.
+It develops a lot of heat, so ice or cold water is added to cool down the meat and rotating knives.
+That allows the meat to emulsify into a consistency of fine paste that can trap all this ice and water and hold it inside.
+All scraps of meat with fat, gristles and sinews have become paste, the product will be juicier, and the manufacturer will make more money by charging a customer for this trapped ice and water.
 This is exactly how we make products such as hot dogs, frankfurters, bologna or liver sausages.

-- The third reason is that a lot of fat is being used to make sausages today and it will be visible with a naked eye when we slice the sausage.
-By grinding fat through a fine plate the fat will bind with meat and will not be noticeable.
-Now you understand that there is not any rigid, fixed rule in regard to grinder plates and that the plate selection depends greatly on the type of sausage that you decide to make.
+- The third reason is that a lot of fat is added to sausages and will be visible when the sausage is sliced.
+By grinding fat through a fine plate, the fat will bind with meat and will not be noticeable.
+Now you understand that there is no rigid, fixed rule regarding grinder plates and that the plate selection depends greatly on the type of sausage that you decide to make.

-For hundreds of years we chopped meat with knives and stuffed it with fingers through a horn.
+We chopped meat with knives and stuffed it with fingers through a horn for hundreds of years.
 And the sausages were great.
 Queen Victoria of England had her own very strict rules about making her sausages:

 - The meat had to be chopped, not ground to prevent the natural juices from leaking out.